silandkyan/FE-DPECc/git_flow.md

 `git switch main`

-`git merge branch-name`)
+`git merge branch-name`

 Merged branch can now be deleted if not anymore needed:
-`git branch -d branch-name`
+`git branch -d branch-name`)

-after the branch was merged with main in github, the branch can be deleted locally or directly on github.
+After the branch was merged with main in github, the branch can be deleted directly on github.
+After that, update your local copy of the repo.

 # Handling pull requests

 to test proposed changes locally:
 [https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/checking-out-pull-requests-locally](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/checking-out-pull-requests-locally)

-git ID of pull request from github webpage

-fetch pull request and create new branch:
+git ID of pull request from github webpage, then fetch pull request and create new branch:

 `git fetch origin pull/ID/head:BRANCH_NAME`